 Accreditation: The Emergency First Response course meets compliance standards for:

 - Duke of Edinburgh’s Award – United Kingdom

 - Health and Safety Executive (Great Britain) and (Northern Ireland) for the purposes of First Aid in the Workplace

 - Scouts Association U.K.

 If you need to know whether your Emergency First Response course meets compliance standards for an organisation that is not on this list, please contact me.

 For pricing please see my info page.

-Please contact me for the latest course dates or to arrange a course for yourself or your team.
+Please contact me for the latest course dates or to arrange a course for your team.